-Our participants spend half of their time interning on one of three projects led by our local partners.
-Each project is fundamentally interconnected and offers unique insight into global development strategy, volunteer tourism, human rights and grassroots organizing.
+Participants spend half of their time interning with one of three projects.
+Each project is fundamentally interconnected and offers unique insight into the U.N.
+Sustainable Development Goals, volunteer tourism, human rights, and grassroots organizing.

 Campaign for Learning Disabilities